Patient Case Study: From Exhausting Doctor Road Show to a Healing Partnership

 It was just one of those days when nothing works.
 You don’t hear the alarm clock, you spill your coffee as you rush to get ready, you discover that your favorite pair of pants, the only one you really feel comfortable in, is starting to tear, you get into an argument with your kid over something that doesn’t really matter…

-… and you find yourself with heavier leaking than usual when you come into the office.
+… and you find yourself with heavier leaking and pressure than usual when you come into the office.

 When that happened to Valeria, she broke down in the bathroom despite herself.

 Her colleague, Sofia, walked in, so Valeria tried pulling herself together.
 Her boss had told her from the beginning that Sofia will be her #1 competitor for a potential promotion down the line, and he described Sofia in a way that made Valeria want to stay as far away as possible from her.
 Sofia, he said, was determined to get ahead, and she didn’t care at whose expense.

 But Sofia wasn’t a fool, and she didn’t let Valeria leave the ladies’ room before she told her what happened.
 Valeria tried to resist and pretend she’s OK, but she was too upset to pull it off.
 She had felt alone and needed to talk to someone for a long time, and the way that morning started was just the last straw.
 She ended up opening up against her better judgment.

 As she buried her head in her hands, beating herself up for sharing, certain her health challenge will now be spread across the office and used against her, Sofia said the most surprising sentence: